RealAbhishekPY/kubernetes/Helm/readme.txt

 This example creates a simple Helm chart for deploying an Nginx application with a Deployment and a Service.
 The templates use placeholders (e.g., `{{ .Values.replicaCount }}`) to inject values from `values.yaml`.

-Would you like more details on any specific part of this Helm chart or how to use Helm commands to manage charts?